 The course is organised as a term of ten weekly sessions to be held in the IHR on Wednesday evenings (5.30 - 7.30).
 Sessions will be as follows:

-- 14 May: Explanation in history: an introduction (Room G34, John Tosh)
+- 29 April: Explanation in history: an introduction (John Tosh)

-- 16 July: Theory meets practice (Room 246, Students and the teaching team)
+- 1 July: Theory meets practice (Students and the teaching team)

 There is no formal assessment for this course, but students are recommended to keep a study journal from week to week, and to use it as the basis of their contribution to the discussion in the last two weeks.
 Students who would like written feedback from a tutor are invited to submit their reflections on how the theories covered in the course have affected their work (1000 words max.)

 The course is open to postgraduates and all who are interested in exploring historical theory.